EnMAP-Box/enmap-box-documentation/source/usr_section/usr_installation_new.rst

       activate enmapbox
       qgis

+|

 QGIS Installation on Linux (Ubuntu)
 -----------------------------------

-The following instructions were written for and tested on Ubuntu (23.10).
-They should also work "as-is" for other Debian-based distributions.
+The following instructions were written for and tested on Ubuntu (22.04 & 23.10).
+They should also work for other Debian-based distributions.

 Option A: Install QGIS via the official repository